 Day 5: Acadia National Park / Bar Harbor

 The last stretch of our drive "Down East" brings us to Mount Desert Island and Acadia National Park, encompassing the highest rocky headlands along the U.S. Atlantic coast.
 Inhabited by the Wabanaki people for 12,000 years, the region was vied over by the French and British in the 18th century, and a century later, Mount Desert Island became a popular summer home retreat for America's wealthiest families.
 By the early 20th century, the impetus for conservation had established Acadia as a national park.
 Today, the park protects 47,000 acres of forest, mountains, lakes and ocean.
-Drive the Park Loop, stopping for photos of glorious fall foliage and clifftop views before arriving at Jordan Pond House for lunch.
+Drive the Park Loop, stopping for clifftop views and photos before arriving at Jordan Pond House for lunch.
 The restaurant is famous for its popovers, which it has served to guests since it opened in 1893.
 Complete the Park Loop with a stop at Thunder Hole—when sea conditions are right, waves crash against the rock and water is forced through a crevice into a cave, creating a sound like a thunderclap.
 We exit the park for Bar Harbor, the classic resort town that is our destination for the next two nights.

 Day 6: Acadia—Cadillac Mountain Sunrise / Lobster Boat Cruise

 Rise before dawn to partake in Acadia's most iconic experience: watching the sunrise from the top of Cadillac Mountain.
 The highest point in the park is one of the easternmost locales in the United States, and thus one of the first to greet the sun's rays each morning.
 The view over Bar Harbor, Frenchman Bay, the Gulf of Maine and myriad islands is dramatic even without the pink glow of dawn.
 We return to town for breakfast, then investigate the less-visited southwest corner of Mount Desert Island.
-In the afternoon, a consummate Maine experience awaits: board a working lobster boat for a cruise around the island, enjoying views of rocky coast, autumn foliage, lighthouses and small harbors.
+In the afternoon, a consummate Maine experience awaits: board a working lobster boat for a cruise around the island, enjoying views of rocky coast, lighthouses and small harbors.
 This evening, get your fill of fresh Maine seafood one last time at our farewell dinner in Bar Harbor.

 Day 7: Bar Harbor / Portland / Depart